-The Atomic Layer Deposition (ALD) thin film coating method has been used in the semiconductor industry for several years in the fabrication of a variety of electronic devices and components.
+The Atomic Layer Deposition (ALD) thin-film coating method has been used in the semiconductor industry for several years in the fabrication of a variety of electronic devices and components.

-When the required film thickness starts to approach nanometre scale, conventional thin film deposition techniques such as CVD and PVD fail to meet this requirement, whereas ALD forms superior quality films even on the most intricate nanoscale geometries, thanks to its surface controlled, self-saturating film growth mechanism.
+When the required film thickness starts to approach the nanometre scale, conventional thin film deposition techniques such as CVD and PVD fail to meet this requirement, whereas ALD forms superior quality films even on the most intricate nanoscale geometries, thanks to its surface controlled, self-saturating film growth mechanism.

-In addition to coating active material layers inside the IC components, ALD method can also be used to encapsulate the devices against impurities, oxygen and moisture, thereby ensuring long and failure-free operation.
+In addition to coating active material layers inside the IC components, the ALD method can also be used to encapsulate the devices against impurities, oxygen, and moisture, thereby ensuring long and failure-free operation.
 Today, numerous global semiconductor industries rely on Picosun’s production ALD technology in manufacturing advanced IC and electronic devices.
 Picosun is also involved in several international R&D initiatives in the field of ALD and IC.

 Advantages of the ALD Technique

-High quality thin films with excellent chemical and structural purity, uniformity, and conformality can be manufactured using the ALD method, which involves gas-solid chemical adsorption reactions over the surface.
+High-quality thin films with excellent chemical and structural purity, uniformity, and conformality can be manufactured using the ALD method, which involves gas-solid chemical adsorption reactions over the surface.
 These reactions are self-controlled and self-limiting, resulting in film growth by consecutive atomic layers.

 The ALD technique not only coats silicon wafers but also 3D objects, powder, porous, and high aspect ratio (HAR) samples.
 Since the film grows by sequential atomic layers, chemical composition and thickness of the film can be precisely controlled.
-The ALD process is repeatable and various materials can be deposited at low temperatures, allowing use of also sensitive substrates such as plastics or papers.
+The ALD process is repeatable and various materials can be deposited at low temperatures, allowing the use of also sensitive substrates such as plastics or papers.